Want to learn how to make money blogging?

 Well, blogging is a lot like those free seminars.
 You’re giving away your expertise and knowledge in the hopes of attracting customers and then gaining their trust.

-In other words, if your goal is to make money, your blog is a lead generation mechanism.
-It also nurtures those leads until they are ready to purchase.
+In other words, if your goal is to make money with your blog, use it as a lead generation mechanism.
+Nurture those leads until they are ready to purchase, and the profit can quickly snowball.

 Let me tell you how it happened for me…